Wellness Pet Company: Sojo's

 In January 2016, Wellness Pet Company acquired Sojo's for an undisclosed amount.

 Whimzees

-In 2017 the company acquired Whimzees (stylized as “WHIMZEES”), a producer of dog chews.
+In 2017, the company acquired Whimzees (stylized as “WHIMZEES”), a producer of dog chews.
 Products from Whimzees have included variety packs, daily use packs, brushzees (a dental health pack), and Stix (a chewable dental health treat).

 Leadership

 In 2013, the company named Camelle Kent-Rizkalla as its CEO.
 She was replaced in 2021 by Reed Howlett.

 Manufacturing

 The company maintains the Farm Fresh Farm Kitchen manufacturing facility in Minnesota and a manufacturing plant in Indiana.
-The Indiana facility received a AA grade certification from the British Retail Consortium in late 2021, and the Minnesota facility received an A grade earlier in 2021.
+The Indiana facility received a AA grade certification from the British Retail Consortium in late-2021, and the Minnesota facility received an A grade earlier in 2021.
 Its Whimzees brand is produced at its manufacturing campus in Veendam, The Netherlands, which also received a AA rating.

 In recent years, the company has invested in increasing its sustainability in both its products and packaging.
+In June 2022, WellnessPet Company joined the fresh petfood market as it introduced its new product line, Wellness® Bowl Boosters Freshly™, an expansion of Wellness Pet Company's Bowl Boosters products.
+This product line was developed to meet the needs of pet-owners who are interested in providing their pets with versatile and fresh food.

+In January 2023, Wellness Pet Company introduced its new and first line of pet supplements, recommended by nine out of ten veterinarians, to address specific health issues among dogs.
+Overall, the supplements seek to support dogs' health and wellbeing.
+These supplements are composed of 'high quality ingredients' and diverse 'tasty flavors'.
+Wellness pet supplements offer five scientifically formulated options that promote healthy digestion, healthy immune system and seasonal allergies, healthy skin and coat, calmness as well as composure.
+Also, these options aim at supporting healthy joint and hip function.
+Later in April 2023, Wellness Pet Company showed its devotion to sustainability as it became a member of the Pet Sustainability Coalition (PSC).